 Many people prefer black appliances because they show less dirt and do not stain as easily.
-Some gas stoves have removable burner heads, which speed up the cleaning process.
-Consult the owner's manual to determine if your model has this feature.
+Some gas stoves have removable burner heads, which speed up the cleaning process, so consult the owner's manual to determine if your model has this feature.
 If an acidic food (such as vinegar or tomatoes) spills on the top of the stove, wipe it immediately with a dry cloth.
 Acid can cause damage to the stove's finish.

 Clean the stove-top using a cloth and warm, soapy water.
+You can also clean the stove with baking soda if you prefer.
 Use a nonabrasive, plastic pad to scrub difficult spots.
 Soak a stubborn spot by covering it with a damp cloth for 30 minutes.

-Dampen a cloth with clean water and rinse the top.
+Next, dampen a cloth with clean water and rinse the top.
 Allow the stove top to air dry.
-Polish the stove-top with a dry cloth.
+Then, you will need to polish the stove-top with a dry cloth.